rgoto55/TNPSW4/README.md

-# TNPSW4
+# Household Consumption and Expenditure Survey data in Tanzania National Panel Survey 2014-15 Wave 4

-Household Consumption and Expenditure Survey data in Tanzania National Panel Survey 2014-15 Wave 4
+This research was funded by the U.S. Agency for International Development (USAID) under terms of contract 7200AA18C00070 awarded to JSI Research & Training Institute, Inc. (JSI) as a Fixed Amount Award No. USAID-AN-LSHTM-22-01, under United States Agency for International Development (USAID Advancing Nutrition Contract No. 7200A18C00070).
+The contents are the responsibility of JSI and do not necessarily reflect the views of USAID or the U.S. Government.
+This work was also supported in part by the Bill & Melinda Gates Foundation (INV-002855; Micronutrient Action Policy Support (MAPS) project).